 Our choir and guest instrumentalists serve to inspire the congregation to worship God in song and to enhance our experience of God’s presence in the beauty of our majestic Sanctuary.

-A number of women of Christ Church Cranbrook pour hours of their time and their prayers into knitting beautiful shawls for those who are ill or celebrating a milestone.
-After the shawls are blessed by the priest at their meetings on the second Monday of the month, the shawls are delivered to parishioners.
-You don’t need to know how to knit to join this ministry.
+Knit beautiful shawls for those who are ill or celebrating a milestone.
+The shawls are blessed by the priest and are delivered to parishioners.
+You don’t need to know how to knit to join this ministry!

 For those who were raised in alcoholic and other dysfunctional families.